iterative/dvc.org/static/docs/commands-reference/pull.md

   performs a _checkout_ after downloading files.

-- `-R`, `--recursive` - `targets` values is expected to be a directory path or a path corresponding to a specific file.
+- `-R`, `--recursive` - `targets` values is expected to be a directory path and also files as well.
 Determines the files to download by searching the named directory and its subdirectories for DVC-files to download data for.
   Along with providing a `target`, or `target` along with `--with-deps` it is yet another way to cut the scope of DVC-files to download.

 - `-j JOBS`, `--jobs JOBS` - specifies number of jobs to run simultaneously while downloading files from the remote cache.
 The effect is to control the